-When it comes to federal student loan repayment plans, there isn’t an option that is clearly the best.
+When it comes time to pay back your student loans, you will discover a variety of federal repayment plans.
+To complicate matters, you won’t find an option that stands out as the best.
 Some work great in certain circumstances, while others excel under different conditions.

-Today we will take a deep dive into the federal student loan repayment plans and various options available.
-For each repayment plan, we will cover the payment schedule, rules and regulations, and explain who could benefit from that particular payment plan.
+Today, we will take a deep dive into federal student loan repayment plans.
+We will cover the repayment schedule, rules, and regulations for each repayment plan.
+Then, we will explore who could benefit from that particular payment plan.